 General Information about Licensure

 A dental hygienist is a licensed healthcare professional.
 Licensure is designed to protect the public from unqualified individuals and unsafe practice.
 Licensure is the strongest form of regulation used today.
 In accordance with state law, licensed individuals are the only persons meeting the minimum qualifications necessary to practice their profession.
+Please refer to Board Rule 150-5-.05 Twenty-two(22) hours for the 2 year renewal period.

 The Georgia Board of Dentistry has been moved to the Georgia Department of Community Health (DCH), effective July 1, 2013.